Kachur Family Recipes

 Fettuccine Alfredo

-When Dad was a young man, he worked in various restaurants, including a classy Italian restaurant called Scordado’s.
-Even though he was a waiter there, he got in on the cooking action by preparing some dishes tableside, one of which was Fettuccine Alfredo.
+When Dad was a young man, he worked in various restaurants, including a classy Italian joint called Scordato’s.
+Even though he was a waiter there, he got in on the cooking action by preparing some dishes table-side, one of which was Fettuccine Alfredo.

 Now, Fettuccine Alfredo is everything I love in a food: butter, cheese, and some kind of starch to deliver it to my mouth.
 It was always special when Dad would make Alfredo for us, and one day he decided it was time to pass it down to me.

-The recipe is not complicated—it needed to be easily prepared tableside—but it does its job capably.
+The recipe is not complicated—it needed to be easily prepared table-side—but it does its job capably.
 Even as a high schooler, I was able to put it together, and it became my go-to dish for a while, whenever I needed something a little “fancy.”
-Now, I’m a little more restrained, but it’s still fun to bust out every now and then.
+These days, I’m a little more restrained, but it’s still fun to bust out every now and then.

 Tips and Tricks

-Alfredo doesn’t reheat all that well, but if you add a little cream or milk after microwaving it, you may be able to improve the results just a little.
+Alfredo doesn’t reheat all that well, but you can mix in a little cream or milk after microwaving it to spruce it up a little.

 Fast Facts